minceheid/openeo/README.md

 # openeo
-Cloudless software install for the EO Mini 2 EV charger
+Cloudless software install for the EO Home Hub and Mini Pro 2 EV charger.
+In November 2025, EO is deprecating their cloud facilities that allows the Home Hub/Mini Pro 1 and Mini Pro 2 EV charger devices to be "smart".
+This removes the ability for owners to set automated timed schedules and to directly manage their device.
+This project aims to provide an alternate, open source software that can be directly installed on these devices to allow control from the local WiFi network without the use of the EO Cloud.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e4592063-7f7b-485f-af75-c6b6009f6c96" style="width:25%; height:auto;"  />